endurantgames/cosmiclegends/src/classes/paragon.md

 :::::: {.ability-list .v4 }::::::::::
 Faster than a Speeding Bullet

+:   [Speedster]{.crossover}
-:   You can act and react at speeds that defy understanding.
+    You can act and react at speeds that defy understanding.

-    [Speedster]{.crossover}
     You have a variant of the Speedster Class's __Ignore The Laws of Physics__ Prime Ability: *Bend the Laws of Physics.*

-    Your speed lets you bend the standard laws of Newtonian physics -- you can ignore the effects of inertia and start, stop, or turn on dime, instantly; you don't suffer any negative effects from moving at excessive speed, such as wind burn, and you're able to breathe normally -- as well as ignoring relativistic effects from moving near the speed of light.

     Choose one Power Word from the
     [](#speedster-class-personal-power-words){.list-link}